amonell/PlantMERFISH/README.md

 - The Merging_MERFISH_Objects.ipynb notebook takes a dataset containing scRNA-seq data, in this case, a 10x multiome dataset, and integrates it with a MERFISH dataset.
 This means that a joint UMAP is calculated, and both categorical and continuous observations from the reference dataset are transferred to the MERFISH Anndata.

-- The Psuedotime_Multiome folder contains the code used to perform pseudotime with Palantir on the 10x Multiome Dataset.
+- The Pseudotime_Multiome folder contains the code used to perform pseudotime with Palantir on the 10x Multiome Dataset.
 Instructions on how to create the necessary environment are supplied in the folder as well.

 - The smFISH_Quant folder contains the notebook used to identify bacterial colony locations and quantify genes images with smFISH in the MERSCOPE.
 Instructions on how to create the necessary environment to run this code are supplied in the folder as well.